-Welcome to our grammar lesson about the Spanish connector “sin embargo”.
+Welcome to our grammar lesson about the Spanish phrase sin embargo.

 It expresses an opposition between the two elements or sentences it connects.

-In this lesson we will learn the meaning and use of Spanish “Sin embargo”, providing example sentences.
+In this lesson we will learn how to use sin embargo, and read some example sentences.

 Meaning of “sin embargo”

 It is similar in its meaning to another Spanish word: “pero” (English “but”).